JFLarvoire/NMaker/README.md

 ==============================================

-A command-line make system, allowing to build multiple versions of a program, for DOS, Windows, and Unix, from a single set of C/C++ sources.
+A command-line make system, allowing to build multiple versions of a program, for DOS, Windows, and Unix, from a single set of C/C++ sources, using Microsoft tools for the DOS and Windows parts.
 It is very useful on a PC with multiple VMs with Windows and Unix, each having access to common sources on the host.

 The [include](include/) subdirectory contains include files extending the Microsoft nmake.exe system, and giving it a Unix make feel.
 It was initially developped for building the [System Tools Library](https://github.com/JFLarvoire/SysToolsLib) C tools.
 Then, as it proved useful for building other projects, it was split off of the System Tools Library, into its own repository.
 NMaker can now be used as a git sub-module for the System Tools Library, or any other multi-OS project.

 Home page: [NMaker](https://github.com/JFLarvoire/NMaker)

 File names      | Descrition